krsanky/pex/README.md

 ---

+## Assumptions:

 1. next increments, current ... does previous decrement it?
 2. is there common state, or state per client?
+1. State is per client.
+	Otherwise multiple clients are racing each other, and is the req/resp cycle atomic to handle that.
+	If there is common state, then wrap the current -> next transition in a semaphore.

 ## Links
 - <https://github.com/tsenart/vegeta>